lennyvaknine43/lennyvaknine43.github.io/_posts/2022-8-10-ws1-uem-notifications-slack.md

 ---
 layout: post
-title: Send Slack Notifications When Devices Enroll or are Wiped From Workspace One UEM
+title: Send Slack Notifications Using Okta Workflows When Devices Enroll or are Wiped From Workspace One UEM
 categories: updates
 comments: true
 ---